cgarcia1980/experience-platform.en/help/destinations/catalog/advertising/datax.md

 ## Export type {#export-type}

-**Segment Export** - you are exporting all members of a segment (audience) with the identifiers (name, phone number, or others) used in the *YOURDESTINATION* destination.
+**Segment Export** - you are exporting all members of a segment (audience) with the identifiers (Email) used in the Verizon Media destination.

 ## Use Cases {#use-cases}
 (Add 1-2 use cases for advertisers to use this new destination - VMG)

-To help you better understand how and when you should use the *YOURDESTINATION* destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the DataX destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

 ### Use Case #1

+DataX APIs are available for advertisers that want to target a specific audience group keyed of email addresses in Verizon Media (VMG) can quickly create a new segment and push the desired audience group using VMG's near-real-time API.

 *For mobile messaging platforms:*

 *A home rental and sales platform wants to push mobile notifications to customers' Android and iOS devices to let them know that there are 100 updated listings in the area where they previously searched for a rental.*

-### Use Case #2

-*For social network platforms:*

-*An athletic apparel brand wants to reach existing customers through their social media accounts.
-The apparel brand can ingest email addresses from their own CRM to Adobe Experience Platform, build segments from their own offline data, and send these segments to YOURDESTINATION, to display ads in their customers' social media feeds.*

 ## Connect to destination {#connect}
-An MDM ID is a A node’s (Segment) data can be restricted for use only with a certain set of exclusive users (such as first party data for advertisers).

 To connect to this destination, follow the steps described in the [destination configuration tutorial](../../ui/connect-destination.md).